fastcode-ose/www.fastcode.org/src/events/fastcode-challenge/traditional.md

 ## Evaluation and Scoring

 * **Primary Scoring Metric**:
   * **Edges Processed per Second**: The primary score will be calculated as the geometric mean of the number of edges processed per second across all datasets.
 This metric ensures that solutions are evaluated fairly across graphs of varying sizes, densities, and diameters.
+The top three teams will be awarded first, second and third prizes.
-* **Bonus Prizes for Specialized Excellence**:
+* **Bonus Awards for Specialized Excellence**:
-  * Prizes will also be awarded to participants who demonstrate **exceptional performance** on specific categories:
+  * Honrable Mentions will be awarded to participants who demonstrate **exceptional performance** on specific categories:
     * **Low-Diameter Graphs**: Top scores on datasets with low diameters.
     * **High-Diameter Graphs**: Top scores on datasets with high diameters.
-  * These bonus prizes are intended to recognize outstanding optimizations targeted to specific graph characteristics, encouraging innovative approaches for various scenarios within software performance engineering.
+  * These bonus awards are intended to recognize outstanding optimizations targeted to specific graph characteristics, encouraging innovative approaches for various scenarios within software performance engineering.
-* **Bonus Prize for Large Scale Solution**
-  * The solutions will be run on a few much bigger graphs on a much larger server and solutions that perform will in this environment will be eligible for a special award
-  * The code will be executed on a machine with 96 cores (196 hyperthreads), xx memory, and xxx \[add the description for the machine\].
-The final tested graph may have up to xx vertices and edges, with float edge weights.
-* **Bonus Prize for excellent papers** (Described below)

 ## Infrastructure and Code Requirements